Aquel Que Había Muerto

-With a production oriented on Hardcore Hip Hop, Boom Rap, Christian Hip Hop, alternative reggaeton and co-produced by Luis Raul Marrero "Funky", Aquel Que Habia Muerto was considered Vico C`s Career resuscitation by critics and media.
-It was his first album to peaked the Top 10 of US Top Latin Album and Latin Pop Album was certified gold for selling 50,000 copies on the first two days of been released.
-Following the release of the album, Vico C become the first rap act to have two albums charting simultaneously along with the greatest hits compilation "Historia, Vol. 2".
+With a production oriented on hardcore hip-hop, boom bap, Christian hip-hop, alternative reggaeton and co-produced by Luis Raúl Marrero "Funky", Aquel Que Había Muerto was considered Vico C's career resuscitation by critics and media.
+It was his first album to peak in the top 10 of US Top Latin Album and Latin Pop Album, it was certified gold for selling 50,000 copies on the first two days of being released.
+Following the release of the album, Vico C become the first rap act to have two albums charting simultaneously along with the greatest hits compilation Historia, Vol. 2.
 Also, it was named the 9th best-selling Latin album on US Billboard mid-year charts of 1999.
-The album was supported by the release of two official singles: Quieren and the title track.
+The album was supported by the release of two official singles: "Quieren" and the title track.

-Aquel Que Habia Muerto was the first recipient of Rap Album of the Year at the 1999 Latin Billboard Music Awards.
-It was his first win, on his 10 year of career at the time and was the first-ever Latin urban act to won a Billboard award.
+Aquel Que Había Muerto was the first recipient of Rap Album of the Year at the 1999 Latin Billboard Music Awards.
+It was his first win, on his 10-year of career at the time and was the first-ever Latin urban act to win a Billboard award.
 It sold more than 250,000 copies including 84,000 in the United States.
-However, according to EMI it sold over 215,000 between Puerto Rico and United States.
-As of 2003, it was Vico C best selling album.
+However, according to EMI, it sold over 215,000 between Puerto Rico and United States.
+As of 2003, it was Vico C best-selling album.
 To promote the album, Vico C embarked on a series of presentations in Latin America and United States, including two sold shows at the 7,000-seat Luis Muñoz Marín Amphitheater in San Juan on April 24 and 25, 1999.
-On the first show he performed his previous hits and the second the new material.
+On the first show, he performed his previous hits and the second the new material.
 The concerts were recorded and later released on a live album titled Vivo (2001).